 To add a new language course:

-1. If you are new to the Glossika iOS app, you'll be automatically directed to the course list and asked to select a language to learn.
+1. If you are new to the Glossika iOS/Android app, you'll be automatically directed to the course list and asked to select a language to learn.

 2. If you’d like to add another language later on, simply click the "arrow’’ button located in the upper-left corner.

 3. This is your course list.
 Click the “plus” button to add a new language.